OceanParcels/Parcels/parcels/numba/README.md

 ### Kernels
 - A new kernel has to be created that suits the Numba code.
 Most of the non-performance critical parts can live in the Python realm.
 - Support for exceptions in Numba is rudimentary to say the least, so propagation of errors probably needs to be handled slightly differently.

+### MPI
+- There are some references to mpi in the code compiler, but they mainly deal with using the right compiler (options).
+- MPI should hopefully stay completely in the Python realm, with little to no adjustments.